ssciwr/python-project-template/README.md

 ## github actions

 This repository contains a github action in `./github/workflows/'.
-This will run unit tests and update the documentation upon push to the master branch.
-It will also run unit tests upon pull request.
+This will run linting, unit tests and update the documentation upon push to the master branch and upon pull request.
+The action can also be run manually in the "Actions" tab on the github website.

+### Linting
+The linter (in this case, `flake8` will point out potential bugs, errors, styling issues, and suspicious code.

+### Testing
+You should always test your code against a reference.
+In this template, we used `unittest` which is a python core module, but `pytest` is also a popular option (it needs to be pip installed though).

+So far, only *unit tests* are included in the code template (that is, tests of a specific component of the software), but as you develop your software, you should also add `integration tests` that check the overall behaviour of your code.

+In the github action, the tests are performed under ubuntu, windows and mac operating systems to ensure that the code runs in different environments.
+Also, two different python versions are tested right now, 3.7 and 3.8.

+### Source Code Documentation: Functions, modules, classes, ...
+The documentation should be updated as you update your code.
+Include appropriate method descriptions in your code and `sphinx` will update the documentation html for your functions, classes, etc. The documentation is build using `make html` in the `doc` folder.
+On your local machine, you can navigate to `doc/build/index.html` and check the styling.
+If your code is in a public repository, you can push your sphinx documentation to [Read the docs](https://readthedocs.org/).